Improved Random Features for Dot Product Kernels: Conclusion

 One major challenge of using dot product kernels is the computational efficiency, and random feature approximations offer a promising solution.
 Our contributions improve the efficiency of random feature approximations, and we hope that these contributions make dot product kernels even more useful in the above application domains.

-\acks{This work has been supported by the French government, through the 3IA Cote d’Azur Investment in the Future Project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
-MF also gratefully acknowledges support from the AXA Research Fund and ANR (grant ANR-18-CE46-0002).}
+\acks{The Authors wish to thank the Associate Editor and the anonymous Reviewers for their insightful reviews and comments.
+This work has been in part supported by the French government through the 3IA Cote d’Azur Investment in the Future Project, which is managed by the National Research Agency (ANR) and has the reference number ANR-19-P3IA-0002.
+MF also gratefully acknowledges support from the AXA Research Fund and ANR (grant ANR-18-CE46-0002). }